skucik20/AtomicHabits/README.md

 - [x] Moving habits up and down in List
 - [x] Add autofocused textboxes
 - [x] Add some animations in background
+- [x] Add info that habbit has beed added
+- [x] Created list of archive actions, displayes by combobox

 ### Tests
 - [x] Write unit tests for AtomicHabitServiceTests